carrasko-dev/hello-world/README.md

 # hello-world
 just for studying
-Well, this is my first class in github, and i hope that it can help me to find a job releated to analytic, Now, i have motivation for that and learning new things
+Well, this is my first time using github, these words are only an example